sparticle999/SpaceCompany/README.md

 # Plans for the Future
 - When loading game, the tab you left on is the tab you now start on
-- Dark Matter
 - Random Events
-- Some sort of prestige
 - [Change UI from bootstrap to my own]

 # RoadMap

+v0.5.0 The Interstellar Update
+- Exotic Matter for intersteller travel
+- Dark Matter
+- Some sort of prestige

+v0.4.1
+- More Achievements

 v0.4.0 The Hot and Cold Update
-- Added Achievements for T4 Machines
+- Achievements for T4 Machines
 - Supercooling with Ice
-- Added T2 Machines for Plasma and Meteorite
+- T2 Machines for Plasma and Meteorite

 - Plasmatic Pit: Plasma
 - Forest Fryer: Charcoal